User Interface#

 to start and stop the simulation.- In the center is the project name (here Demo_ProductLine).

-- Measure tool: Measure distances.
+Measure distances.
 Click on the first point, then the second.
 Short distance is indicated in millimeters.
 To decompose measures on XYZ axes, from main menu go to Project>Preferences>Graphics and check Show measure XYZ decompo.
 Fly over and click on the trash can to delete.
-The measurements persist between Editor and Simulation modes, but are not saved with your project.
+The measurements persist between Design and Simulation modes, but are not saved with your project.
 For measures in VR, see the Measure tool in the VR Menu.

-- Show Statistics panel: Display the Statistics panel.
-In Editor mode, the panel displays the graphics performance (frame rate) and the number of objects, polygons and rigid bodies in the scene.
+Display the Statistics panel.
+In Design mode, the panel displays the graphics performance (frame rate) and the number of objects, polygons and rigid bodies in the scene.

 Easily find your screenshots#